tldr-pages/tldr/pages/linux/kwrite.md

 `kwrite --encoding={{UTF-8}} {{path/to/file}}`

-- Navigate to a specific line and column in a text document.:
+- Navigate to a specific line and column in a text file:

 `kwrite -l {{line_number}} -c {{column_number}} {{path/to/file}}`